ConvexityTeam/CHATS-Documentation/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: CHATS Documentation
+name: CHATS Issues
-about: This is CHATS Documentation
+about: This is CHATS Issues
 title: '[Request]'
 labels: ''
 assignees: JayJosh846